Xtra-Computing/ThunderGP/README.md

 ## What's new?

-ThunderGP won the third place in [Xilinx Adaptive Computing Developer Contest](https://www.hackster.io/contests/xilinxadaptivecomputing).
+ThunderGP won the third place in [2020 Xilinx Adaptive Computing Developer Contest](https://www.hackster.io/contests/xilinxadaptivecomputing), top 9 out of 79 teams.

 ThunderGP is accepted to be [FPGA 2021](https://isfpga.org/).